 “If it’ll give you the peace you need,” the figure laid out, “I offer myself.”

 “I don’t know,” the weary voice of a woman chimed in.
-“There must have been a different way.”
+“There must have been a better way.”

 “Strike me down,” the hooded figure said with finality.

-Without flinching, Colleen grabbed the bat and lifted it over her head, like she was splitting fire wood.
+Without flinching, Colleen grabbed the bat and lifted it so far over her head it ran down the center of her back.

 Feeling the weight disappear from its palms, the figure lowered its head and patiently awaited the verdict.
 They knew Colleen Clarke as they knew so many others.

-Colleen’s husband Jeff was injured in a car crash and the insurance decided to dump him rather than pay.
+Colleen’s husband was injured in a car crash and the insurance decided to dump him rather than pay.
 Colleen didn’t know how they could afford the medical.
-Her youngest was struggling at school.
-She didn’t know what she was going to do about the tutor’s bills.
+Her youngest was struggling at school and she didn’t know what she was going to do about the tutor’s bills.
 She was in her best clothes and kept failing interviews because she didn’t have the hip new diploma that was somehow more relevant than her years of experience.
 She didn’t think it was fair.